Puerto Plata

 Dominican Republic

-few clouds
+broken clouds

-Feels like: 38°C
+Feels like: 26°C

-Best time to visit Puerto Plata
+Best time to travel

 Puerto Plata has warm weather throughout the year, making it a solid choice whenever you decide to go.
 The most popular period to visit is from November to April when temperatures are pleasant.
 These months are ideal for beach visits, hiking and cultural sightseeing in the city and its surroundings.
+If you’re hoping to avoid crowds and still enjoy great conditions, we at VamosCaribe suggest planning your trip between late October and mid-December.
+It’s sunny, quieter, and often more affordable when it comes to flights and hotels.

 Weather statistics for Puerto Plata

-Where to stay in Puerto Plata
+Where to stay

 Is Puerto Plata safe?

-Cayo Arena (Paradise Island)
+Snorkel at Cayo Arena

 Paradise Island, Cayo Arena in Dominican Republic